What is syphilis?

 The symptoms of syphilis depend on the stage of infection; primary, secondary, latent and tertiary.

 If primary syphilis is not treated, it progresses to the secondary stage, with rashes, skin lesions, swollen lymph glands, fever, patchy hair loss, muscle and joint aches, headaches and tiredness.
 These symptoms appear while the chancre is healing or several weeks after it has healed.
-Characteristically the rash is on one or more areas of the body; red or reddish brown spots appear on the palms of the hands and soles of the feet.
+Characteristically the rash is on one or more areas of the body; red or reddish brown spots may appear on the palms of the hands and soles of the feet.
 Sometimes the rash is on other parts of the body.
-Large, raised, gray or white warty lumps may develop in warm, moist areas such as the mouth, underarm or groin region.
+Large, raised, gray or white warty lumps may develop in warm, moist areas such as the groin, anal area, underarm or corner of the mouth.

-The symptoms of secondary syphilis can last up to six months.
+The symptoms of secondary syphilis usually last 3-12 weeks.
 The symptoms disappear with or without treatment.
-However, without treatment, the person remains infectious and the infection progresses to the latent stage.
+However, without treatment, the person remains infectious for up to two years and the infection progresses to the latent stage.

 When the symptoms of secondary syphilis disappear, the disease enters the latent, or hidden, stage.
 There are no symptoms, but the person is still infected.
 If syphilis is not treated at this stage it may remain latent for life, or it can develop into tertiary syphilis.

-Tertiary syphilis develops in about 15% of people who have not been treated for syphilis, and can appear 10–20 years after infection was first acquired.
-In this stage, the disease may involve the brain, nerves, eyes, heart, blood vessels, spinal cord, liver, bones, and joints.
-Symptoms of tertiary syphilis include difficulty coordinating muscle movements, paralysis, numbness, gradual blindness, heart disease and dementia.
-This damage may be serious enough to cause death.
+Tertiary syphilis develops in about one-third of people who have not been treated for syphilis, and can appear up to 30 years after infection was first acquired.
+In this stage, the disease may involve the brain, nerves, eyes, heart, blood vessels, spinal cord, liver, bones, and joints and can be fatal.
+Symptoms of tertiary syphilis vary depending on the organ system affected.
 People are not usually infectious at this stage.

 Syphilis in pregnancy

-If a pregnant woman has syphilis, the unborn baby may be infected.
-An infected foetus may die in the womb (stillbirth), or the baby may be born early with or without congenital abnormalities caused by the infection.
-Untreated babies may become developmentally delayed, have seizures, or die.
+If a pregnant woman has syphilis, the unborn baby is likely to become infected.
+An infected foetus may die in the womb (stillbirth), or the baby may be born early with or without birth abnormalities caused by the infection.
+Babies born with congenital syphilis may have deformed bones, a low blood count, enlarged liver or spleen, yellowing of the skin or eyes (jaundice), brain and nerve problems such as blindness and deafness, infection of the covering of the brain (meningitis) or skin rashes.
+If these babies are not treated, they may become developmentally delayed, have seizures, or die.

 How is it spread?